Fast-moving stars around an intermediate-mass black hole in Omega Centauri: Methods

 We make these prior assumptions about the model: 1) The black hole mass is between $1\,\mathrm{M_\odot}$ and $100,000\,\mathrm{M_\odot}$, since a black hole mass beyond this upper limit is ruled out by our N-Body models.
 2) The black hole is located within the distribution of the fast-moving stars.
 We use a Gaussian prior in the black hole x- and y- positions with a mean equal to the mean position of the fast-moving stars and width equal to their 1-dimensional positional standard deviation, $\sigma_{\textrm{stars}} = 0.0221\,\mathrm{pc}$; we also use a cutoff at $\pm 0.16\,\mathrm{pc}$.
 3) The stellar positions are isotropically distributed around the black hole.
 We model the line-of-sight positions of the stars relative to the black hole using a Gaussian distribution with mean 0 and width $\sigma_{\textrm{stars}}$.

 The posterior was sampled using a Markov chain Monte Carlo (MCMC) ensemble sampler implemented using the package \textit{emcee} \cite{2013PASP..125..306F} using recommended burn-in and autocorrelation corrections.
 We show the posterior distribution for the black hole mass in Extended Data Fig. \ref{edf:accelerations}, a.
 The 99\% confidence lower limit (21,100~M$_\odot$) is significantly higher than that derived from escape velocity constraints alone, while the upper limit on the mass is not well constrained.
 We also find a position for the black hole east of the AvdM10 center, with $\Delta x = -0.017\,^{+0.017}_{-0.031}\,\mathrm{pc}$ and $\Delta y = 0.011\,^{+0.011}_{-0.025}\,\mathrm{pc}$ (Extended Data Fig. \ref{edf:accelerations}, b.
-The coordinates of the MCMC based center estimate are R.A: 201.6970128$^\circ$ Dec.: -47.4794533$^\circ$.
+The coordinates of the MCMC based center estimate are R.A: 201.6970988$^\circ$\footnote{This value has been corrected for an error that occurred during the conversion from relative to absolute coordinates.
+See also \href{https://doi.org/10.1038/s41586-024-08017-4}{DOI:10.1038/s41586-024-08017-4}} Dec.: -47.4794533$^\circ$.
 We note that the black hole location estimate is dominated by the marginal 2$\sigma$ acceleration signal of Star D which is the faintest star in the sample; follow-up studies are required to obtain more precise acceleration measurements.